First-Passage Times for the Space-Fractional Spectral Fokker-Planck Equation: Introduction

 From molecular diffusion to financial markets, random walks are ubiquitously important in modeling many phenomena.
 In such models, pivotal events may be triggered when a random walk first crosses a boundary or hits a target, conventionally called the first-passage time (FPT) or the first-hitting time \cite{redner2001guide}.
 Problems involving FPTs are especially important in science, where collisions between particles determine chemical reaction rates for diffusing particles \cite{szabo1980first}, confined particles \cite{preston2021first}, particles following biased pathways \cite{park2003reaction}, time-dependent non-linear reaction networks \cite{rao2025exact}, cellular biology \cite{iyer2016first}, protein binding \cite{Reva2021} and in animal foraging strategies \cite{James2010,kilpatrick2021}, where the foraging pattern of animals dictates whether they find food and shelter \cite{Benichou2005,Benichou2011,viswanathan2008levy}.
 The FPT remains a topic of increasing significance within numerous other recent studies on machine learning algorithms \cite{Sun2019,YANG2021}, trading strategies \cite{Jin2023} and quantum tunneling \cite{Zheltikov2023,Ni2023,Moosavi2024}.

 The FPT of random walks exhibiting superdiffusive characteristics, where the mean square displacement (MSD) scales as $\langle x^2(t) \rangle \sim t^\nu$ for $\nu > 1$, has been of recent interest in theoretical studies.
-Examples include: the optimization of searching for sparse targets \cite{Palyulin2014}, searches with external biases \cite{Palyulin_2014,padash2025first}, searches with short-lived targets \cite{boyer2024optimizing}, asymmetric searches \cite{padash2019first,padash2022asymmetric}, extreme statistics \cite{lawley2023extreme} and searches with restarts \cite{pal2017restart}.
+Examples include: the optimization of searching for sparse targets \cite{Palyulin2014}, searches with external biases \cite{Palyulin_2014,padash2025first}, searches with subdiffusive waiting times \cite{koren2007first}, searches with short-lived targets \cite{boyer2024optimizing}, asymmetric searches \cite{padash2019first,padash2022asymmetric}, extreme statistics \cite{lawley2023extreme} and searches with restarts \cite{pal2017restart}.
 In addition, there has also been vast applications within experimental settings such as in electronic relaxation in solutions \cite{mudra2020reaction}, interfacial diffusion \cite{wang2020non} and animal foraging strategies \cite{viswanathan1999optimizing,viswanathan2008levy,viswanathan2011physics}.
-The efficiency of superdiffusive models in the context of the animal foraging hypothesis has been the subject of sustained debate. \cite{Benichou2011,Palyulin2014,levernier2020inverse}.
-These models, referred to as L\'evy flights and walks, include jumps with divergent variance, causing the paths to be almost surely discontinuous.
-This leads to the neglect of path-dependent effects such as barriers, boundaries and potential fields.
-A recent study has shown that superdiffusion and the space fractional Fokker-Planck equation can arise from compounded random walks \cite{Angstmann2025} with continuous trajectories.
-These compounded random walks share the same governing equation as the L\'evy flight on $\mathbb{R}$:
+The efficiency of superdiffusive models in the context of the animal foraging hypothesis has been the subject of sustained debate \cite{Benichou2011,Palyulin2014,levernier2020inverse,tzou2024counterexample,dipierro2023analysis}.
+A well-established random walk model for superdiffusion is the L\'evy flight \cite{mandelbrot1979fractals}, where jump lengths have divergent variance and the trajectories are almost surely discontinuous.
+These properties of L\'evy flights lead to difficulties in accounting for path-dependent effects such as barriers, boundaries and potential fields.
+While L\'evy flights in the presence boundaries have been explored \cite{Zoia2007, Garbaczewski2019}, the inherent path discontinuity introduces two additional difficulties: particles can traverse potential barriers of arbitrary height in a single jump, destroying detailed balance and the Boltzmann steady state \cite{chechkin2003bifurcation,chechkin2004levy} and the non-locality of the Riesz operator makes the fractional Fokker–Planck equation analytically unwieldy in inhomogeneous or bounded domains.
+Generalizations of such models have yielded the fractional Fokker-Planck equation by incorporating space-dependent advection forces \cite{metzler1999deriving,schertzer2001fractional} and asymmetric stable distributions \cite{dybiec2007stationary}.
+The first-passage properties of these fractional Fokker-Planck equations have been studied in the context of escape from a ball \cite{blumenthal1961distribution,getoor1961first} and from potential wells \cite{chechkin2003bifurcation,chechkin2007barrier}.
+While these processes account for the effect of potentials at the location of the random walker, the discontinuous paths still allow for the possibility of leaping over barriers without being subject to their effects.